 This is because the interests of people change from person to person, person 'A' likes sports news, person 'B' likes news about politics, person 'C' is a stock broker, person 'C' always looks for news from Hollywood, like this the tastes and interests of the people are subjective and tend to change even based on geography.

-Here I'll try to explain solution for the above mentioned problem in simple terms, using two algorithms, one of them is a simple algorithms which is not very effective and the other one a highly effective algorithm based on probability which is currently being used by many news agencies.
+Here, I'll try to explain the solution for the above mentioned problem in simple terms, using two algorithms, one of them is a simple algorithm which is not very effective and the other one a highly effective algorithm based on the probability which is currently being used by many news agencies.